Print Options

 Program Description:

-The certificate requires completion of at least two courses from the “Required courses” list, along with two additional courses that come from either the “Required courses” list or the “Elective courses” list (four courses total).
-No Required course substitutions allowed.
+The specialization requires completion of at least two courses from the “Required courses” list, along with two additional courses that come from either the “Required courses” list or the “Elective courses” list (four courses total).
+No required course substitutions allowed.

-Students must achieve at least a B- grade in each course.
-No course may be taken on a pass/fail basis.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
 The courses do not need to be taken in a particular order.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required Courses